thomassampson/intelex_sdk/README.md

 ilx.get_records(object_name)

 # Returns records from an Intelex object that the user is authorized to view based on input parameters in a dictionary
-# Currently supports select, count and pagination (You can add one or many)
+# Currently supports select, count, sort, filter and pagination (You can add one or many)

     params = {
         'select': ['RecordNumber', 'Id'],
         'count': True,
         'paginate_top': 50,
-        'paginate_skip': 100
+        'paginate_skip': 100,
+        'sort': ['DateCreated asc'],
+        'filter': 'TaskType eq \'Question\''
     }

 ilx.get_records(object_name, params)